 Now for the food.
 Going with the “eat at one nice place each day” option, the total will be KSh 4,000 a day – your second biggest expense, and again one that you can easily save on.
 That’ll make a total of KSh 56,000 for your 2 week sex vacation.

 Transit is not much of an expense, but it does add up.
-Going with the transit pass and daily Uber, the total will be KSh 9,100 for the two weeks.
+Going with the daily Uber and matatu rides, the total will be KSh 6,300 for the two weeks.

 If you like to go out and have a good time on most nights, your total for alcohol for both yourself and the ladies will be about KSh 49,000.

-As for the price of sex on a daily basis with various levels of Kenyan women, we’re going with KSh 48,000 for two weeks.
-Here you can easily save the most money by meeting girls who won’t ask for money on the Kenyan Cupid Dating Site.
+As for the price of sex on a daily basis with various levels of Kenyan women, we’re going with KSh 44,000 for two weeks.
+Here you can easily save the most money by meeting girls on the dating site.

 Kenya can be a little hard to gauge costs for because of all the variance in locations, but whether you’re staying near the beaches in Mombasa, or having an urban adventure and taking in the up and coming areas of Nairobi, you can get a lot of bang for your buck in Kenya.